Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

 Before you begin a print you need to load filament.
 Follow these steps to properly load your printer with filament.

-Take the spool holder that came with your printer and put it on by simply sliding it onto one of the arms of the top plastic.
+Take the spool holder that came with your printer and put it on by simply sliding it onto one of the sides of the plastic top cover.

 .. image:: images/spoolholder1.gif
    :alt: Unhinge Spool Holder